EDCD/EDDN/schemas/README-EDDN-schemas.md

    relevant README file within this documentation, e.g.
    [codexentry-README.md](./codexentry-README.md).

+Whilst currently (2022-11-23) the `gameversion` and `gamebuild` fields in the message `header` aren't yet mandatory in the sense of what's in the schema definitions, all Senders are **strongly encouraged** to send them.

+Indeed, the per-schema documentation, for every schema now states:

+#### gameversion and gamebuild
+You **MUST** always set these as per [the relevant section](../docs/Developers.md#gameversions-and-gamebuild) of the Developers' documentation.

 ### General EDDN message outline

 Each `message` object must have, at bare minimum: